If you made any changes in Pure these will be visible here soon.

 David M. Schultz is Professor of Synoptic Meteorology and has been at The University of Manchester since 2009.
 He is a US citizen, born in Pittsburgh, Pennsylvania.
 From 1996 to 2006, he worked for the NOAA/National Severe Storms Laboratory and the University of Oklahoma.
 In 2006, he became a professor of Experimental Meteorology at the University of Helsinki and Finnish Meteorological Institute.

-He has been Chief Editor for Monthly Weather Review since 2008 and the Director of the Centre for Crisis Studies and Mitigation, an interdisciplinary university network to bring together researchers in natural hazards and their human impacts.
+He was Chief Editor for Monthly Weather Review (2008–2022) and is the Director of the Centre for Crisis Studies and Mitigation, an interdisciplinary university network to bring together researchers in natural hazards and their human impacts.

 Eloquent Science: A Practical Guide to Becoming a Better Writer, Speaker, and Atmospheric Scientist,